Live with clarity, creativity, courage, and connection.

 MINDFULNESS SERIES @ RIVERSTONE WELLNESS CENTER

-Four-week series beginning January 10.
 Each hour-long mini-workshop is designed to be an introduction to mindfulness concepts and practices.
 Learn more about the many amazing benefits of mindfulness practice!
 Free to RiverStone clients.
 In-person and Zoom.
 Call 501-777-3200 for more information.

 Yoga